 The Matobo National Park is right in the middle of the Matobo Hills area.
 The Matobo Hills are a UNESCO World Heritage Site, inscribed in 2003.
 The large boulders have been associated with human occupation from the early Stone Age right through to early historical times.
 The Matobo Hills has one of the highest concentrations of rock art in Southern Africa dating back at least 13,000 years.

-The park is home to a wide range of game, including Africa’s largest concentration of leopard, white Rhino is also relatively common and Matobo N.P is one of the best parks in Zimbabwe to see them.
+The park is home to a wide range of game, including Africa’s largest concentration of leopard.
+White Rhino are also relatively common and Matobo N.P is one of the best parks in Zimbabwe to see them.
 Lion and elephant are not found in the park.
 Other wildlife species in the park include giraffe, zebra, hyena and many antelope species including kudu, sable, klipspringer and Africa’s largest antelope- the eland.

 Matobo is a haven for birds, about 400 of 674 Zimbabwean bird species can be spotted in the park.
 It hosts the world’s largest concentration of black eagles.